 They actually mean a lot to me more than they probably realize.
 Knowing that they enjoy my writing and I inspire them to go after their dream in some way makes me happy.
 If they need advice, I will try to give it the best way I know how.
-One of the many reasons for the 'Words of Wisdome' section in my anthology Lyrical Heart (formerly Rhythm of the Garden) was to inspire and answer unasked questions that they are afraid to ask.
-The word of wisdom that I'm sharing was either passed down to me from my grandmother or life itself has taught me.
+One of the many reasons for the 'Words of Wisdom' section in my anthology Lyrical Heart (formerly Rhythm of the Garden) was to inspire and answer unasked questions that they are afraid to ask.
+The 'Words of Wisdom' that I'm sharing was either passed down to me from my grandmother or life itself has taught me.
 If I cannot help my fans then I will lead them to what/who can.

 Who are your favorite authors?

 Lol 😄 too many where do I start...
 Chloe Neill, Y.S.
 Lee, Lisi Harrison, Courtney Allison Moulton, Kate Brian, Kiera Cass, Alyson Noel, Ally Carter, Francesca Lia Block, Cassandra Clare, Kristin Cashore, Stephenie Meyer, Cecily Von Ziegesar, Melissa De La Cruz, Piper Banks, Jennifer Estep, Sarah J. Maas, Tera Lynn Childs, Jennifer Lynn Barnes, Gillian McKnight, E.L.
 James, Maya Angelou, G.A.
 Aiken, and these are just a few.

 Do you remember the first story you ever wrote?

 Rise of the Legacy (Formally Entrapment) of course...lol😁 its the first novel I've done, but I have done short stories on figment for contest and stuff, but figment is no more now its get underlined.